Fourteenth Army (United Kingdom): Retaking Burma

-In 1945, amphibious operations to recapture Burma had to be cancelled once again because of shortage of resources.
+In 1945, amphibious operations to recapture Burma had to be cancelled once again because of a shortage of resources.
 Instead, Fourteenth Army was to mount the main offensive.
 The Army was now subordinated to the headquarters of Allied Land Forces, South East Asia (ALFSEA), and consisted of IV Corps and XXXIII Corps.
 Since the Army's supply lines by land were long and precarious, air supply was once again to be vital.

 The Japanese attempted to forestall the Allied attacks by withdrawing behind the Irrawaddy River.
 Fourteenth Army was nevertheless able to change its axis of advance.
 IV Corps, spearheaded by armoured and motorised units, crossed the river downstream of the main Japanese forces and seized the vital logistic and communications centre of Meiktila.
 As the Japanese attempted to recapture Meiktila, XXXIII Corps captured Mandalay, the former capital which was of major significance to the majority Burman population.
 The result of the Battles of Meiktila and Mandalay, known as the Battle of Central Burma, was the destruction of most of the Japanese units in Burma, which allowed the subsequent pursuit.

 Fourteenth Army now advanced south.
 While XXXIII Corps advanced down the Irrawaddy River, IV Corps made the main effort along the Sittang River, covering 200 mi in a month.
 It was vital to capture Rangoon, the capital and principal port of Burma, to allow the Army to be supplied during the monsoon.
 In the event, IV Corps was held up 40 mi north of Rangoon by sacrificial Japanese rearguards, but its advance caused the Japanese to abandon Rangoon, which was occupied after an unopposed amphibious landing (codenamed Operation Dracula) on 2 May.

 The Fourteenth Army was supported by the Women's Auxiliary Service (Burma) who provided a canteen service for the troops of Burma Command and moved down through the country with the Army.

 End of the War

 Shortly after the fall of Rangoon, the Army headquarters was relieved of responsibility for operations in Burma.
 A new Twelfth Army headquarters was formed from XXXIII Corps HQ and took over IV Corps.
 Fourteenth Army HQ now moved to Ceylon to plan operations to recapture Malaya and Singapore.
 It controlled XV Corps and the newly raised Indian XXXIV Corps.

-General Slim was promoted to command Allied Land Forces South East Asia.
+General Slim was promoted to command Allied Land Forces in South East Asia.
 Lieutenant-General Miles Dempsey was appointed to command Fourteenth Army.

 A seaborne landing on the west coast of Malaya, codenamed Operation Zipper, was being prepared but was forestalled by the dropping of the atomic bombs on Hiroshima and Nagasaki and the Japanese surrender.
 Zipper was nevertheless mounted unopposed as the quickest method of introducing troops to Malaya to enforce the surrender of the Japanese there and repatriate Allied prisoners of war.

 Fourteenth Army was renamed Malaya Command on 1 November 1945.